CONGRATULATIONS ON YOUR UPCOMING MARRIAGE!

 Application Fee - $72

-- In office: cash, signed money order, cashier's check, personal check, or debit/credit card
+- In office: cash, signed money order, cashier's check, or debit/credit card

 (convenience fee will apply 2.5% for credit, $2 for debit)

-- By mail: signed money order, cashier's check, or personal check
+- By mail: signed money order or cashier's check

 AFTER THE CEREMONY